Special Consideration

 Supporting Documentation

-Medical certificate from relevant health practitioner, which includes:
+Medical certificate from a relevant health practitioner, which includes:

 For additional days not covered by the medical certificate, a Statutory Declaration is required.

-If you were not able to attend a medical appointment, a Statutory Declaration will be considered.
-The Statutory Declaration should explain the nature of the health matter, why they have not been able to obtain a medical certificate, and the duration of impact.
+If you were not able to attend a medical appointment, or are requesting days not covered by the medical certificate, a Statutory Declaration will be considered.
+The Statutory Declaration should explain why you do not have a medical certificate or require additional days, and the duration of impact.

 Examples